Home / Solar / Geothermal Heat Pump Installation Cost: Complete 2026 Homeowner Guide

 • Proper drainage systems

-For many homeowners, closed-loop systems provide a safer long-term investment.
+For many homeowners, closed-loop systems provide a safer long-term investment with predictable operating costs and longer system lifespan.

 Federal Tax Credits and Incentives in 2026

-Government incentives continue to improve the affordability of geothermal systems.
+Government incentives continue to improve the affordability of geothermal heating and cooling systems.

 Many regions now offer: